 4. Why Do You Need a Headless CMS to Get Personalization Right?

-Creating highly customized content for different segments is not enough.
-To ace the competition, you must focus on creating high quality content that you can reuse for multiple segments at the right time.
-A headless CMS gets personalization right by giving you the flexibility to connect with multiple channels to deliver content and manage your omnichannel experiences.
+More than creating highly customized content for different segments is required.
+To ace the competition, you must create high-quality content with the right digital experience company, that you can reuse for multiple segments at the right time.
+A headless CMS gets personalization right by allowing you to connect with multiple channels to deliver content and manage your omnichannel experiences.

 5. How to Choose the Right Headless CMS?